PageAmp/pageamp/README.md

 ## Data-binding

+> Ub1 adds a formal, simple representation of dynamic data to plain HTML

 Ub1 is optimized as a _content delivery platform_, and content data are first-class citizens in ub1 pages.
 They are represented by `<ub1-dataset>` tags:

 ```html